scientistsnotes/scientistsnotes.github.io/source/_posts/post-9.md

 There are two standard types of logic: slow-positive logic and fast-negative logic.
 The first refers to signals with slow rise times, in the order of hundreds of nanoseconds (ns) or more.
 They have a positive polarity and are used with slow detection systems.
 A disadvantage of these signals is that they cannot be transmitted over very long cables, as the signal becomes very attenuated as the wire size increases.

 Fast-negative logic, also called NIM logic, uses extremely fast signals with rise times of around 1 ns and comparable widths.
 This type of signal is often used in experiments using fast detectors.
 Fast signals can be transmitted over relatively long cables because they are not attenuated [08].
 The output signals from the PMTs are routed to the NIM acquisition system.
-Read more about the modules that make up the NIM standard (click here)[https://scientistsnotes.github.io/2024/08/20/post-7/].
+Read more about the modules that make up the NIM standard [click here](https://scientistsnotes.github.io/2024/08/20/post-7/).

 # BASIC COINCIDENCE TECHNIQUE